pharmbio/big-data_course/cloud_and_docker_lab/Docker_and_Jupyter.md

 ## Jupyter
-When you have docker installed you can run Jupyter server as a container without need for installation.
+When you have docker installed you can run a Jupyter notebook server as a container without need for installation.

 Here is a list of official jupyter containers: [https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html)